 - A dedicated Stroke Unit with spacious, private rooms and bathrooms

 - An experienced team with special training in Stroke Rehabilitation

-- Close medical oversight by physiatrists with extensive experience in rehabilitation
+- Close medical oversight by physiatrists specializing in rehabilitation of stroke

 - Personalized therapy sessions designed to the patient's level of tolerance and to address individual goals